PeterZG/Vanilla-JS-Qanda/README.md

 Where `[port]` is the port you want to use (e.g., `8080`).
 Any port number is fine.

-Once started, you can access your `index.html` by visiting `http://localhost:8000` (or the provided URL/port), which will avoid CORS issues.
+Once started, access the `index.html` by visiting `http://localhost:8000` (or the provided URL/port) to avoid CORS issues.

 ### 3.2.
 The Backend